golden-stein/inactiveUserHandler/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to submit a pull request or open an issue.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See [LICENSE](https://en.wikipedia.org/wiki/MIT_License) for details.

 ## Contact
 For questions or feedback, please open an issue or contact [golden-stein](https://github.com/golden-stein).